Chicken and Cheese Taquitos Dorados

 Make Ahead

-- Or you can also assemble taquitos, place in a baking dish and store in the fridge for 3 days.
+• Or you can also assemble taquitos, place them in a baking dish, and store them in the fridge for 3 days.

-- For freezing assembled taquitos, place them in a tray in a single layer, then freeze until harden (about 3 hours), and finally transfer to zip bags and freeze for up to 3 months.
+• For freezing rolled tacos, place them in a tray in a single layer, then freeze until harden (about 3 hours), and finally transfer to zip bags and freeze for up to 3 months.

 How To Reheat

-If you have baked taquitos dorados leftovers and want to reheat them, just place them in a baking tray and heat them up in the oven for about 5 minutes at 375°F (190°C).
+If you have baked taquitos leftovers and want to reheat them, just place them in a baking tray and heat them up in the preheated oven for about 5 minutes at 375°F (190°C).

 Drinks to pair

-At our home any taco night is always completed with a good Mexican drink, those are our favorite ones, hope you feel inspired and try some as well!
+At our home any taco night is not such without a good Mexican drink, those are our favorite ones, hope you feel inspired and try some as well.

-- Cucumber and Lime Fresca – A refreshing drink with a tangy and delicius kick.
+• Cucumber and Lime Fresca – A refreshing drink with a tangy and delicious kick.

-- Tamarind Drink – Also know as agua de tamarindo.
+• Tamarind Drink – Also known as agua de tamarindo.

 Chicken and Cheese Taquitos Dorados